Welcome to our neighborhood

-We watched for several minutes, sipping the homemade wine she had brought and letting the moment bridge the language barrier.
+We watched for several minutes, sipping the homemade wine she had brought and let the moment bridge the language barrier.

 An hour later, the crispy bird arranged on a platter, Scott offered to carry it across the street.
 The look on Rita’s face spoke volumes, and strangely, I recognized her expression.

 It mirrored mine the morning the snail dish had arrived.
 Oblivious to the nuance and reading it as reluctance to accept his grand gift, Scott carved off a piece of breast meat and held out to Rita on a fork.
 The steaming hot bite had an unmistakably spicy Cajun aroma to it.